WALL-E: Themes

-The film is recognized as social criticism.
+The film is recognized as a social criticism.
 Katherine Ellison asserts that "Americans produce nearly 400 million tons of solid waste per year but recycle less than a third of it, according to a recent Columbia University study."
 Landfills were filling up very rapidly worldwide, and predictions were made that the UK could run out of landfill space by 2017.

 Environment, waste, and nostalgia

 In the DVD commentary, Stanton said that he has been asked if it was his intention to make a movie about consumerism.
 His answer was it was not; it was a way to answer the question of how would the Earth get to the state where one robot would be left to continue the cleanup by itself.
 Nevertheless, some critics have noted an incongruity between the perceived pro-environmental and anti-consumerist messaging of the film, and the environmental impacts in the production and merchandising of the film.

 In "WALL-E: from environmental adaption to sentimental nostalgia," Robin Murray and Joseph Heumann explain the important theme of nostalgia in this film.
 Nostalgia is clearly represented by human artifacts, left behind, that WALL-E collects and cherishes, for example Zippo lighters, hubcaps, and plastic sporks.
 These modern items that are used out of necessity are made sentimental through the lens of the bleak future of Earth.
 Nostalgia is also expressed through the musical score, as the film opens with a camera shot of outer space that slowly zooms into a waste filled Earth while playing "Put on Your Sunday Clothes", reflecting on simpler and happier times in human history.
 This film also expresses nostalgia through the longing of nature and the natural world, as it is the sight and feeling of soil, and the plant brought back to the space ship by EVE, that make the captain decide it is time for humans to move back to Earth.
 WALL-E expresses nostalgia also, by reflecting on romantic themes of older Disney and silent films.

 Stanton describes the theme of the film as "irrational love defeats life's programming":

-I realized the point I was trying to push with these two programmed robots was the desire for them to try and figure out what the point of living was ...
-It took these really irrational acts of love to sort of discover them against how they were built ...
-I realized that that's a perfect metaphor for real life.
+I realized the point I was trying to push with these two programmed robots was the desire for them to try and figure out what the point of living was … It took these really irrational acts of love to sort of discover them against how they were built … I realized that that's a perfect metaphor for real life.
 We all fall into our habits, our routines and our ruts, consciously or unconsciously to avoid living.
 To avoid having to do the messy part.
 To avoid having relationships with other people or dealing with the person next to us.
 That's why we can all get on our cell phones and not have to deal with one another.
 I thought, 'That's a perfect amplification of the whole point of the movie.'
 I wanted to run with science in a way that would sort of logically project that.